On operator algebras associated with monomial ideals in noncommuting variables: Introduction

 In turn the invariants of the related operator algebras may be used to classify the objects.
 In this course of study one has to answer two interrelated problems that specify the context:

-{\bf Problem 1.} Which are the (desirable) features of the object that determine the associated operator algebra?
+\begin{quoting} {\bf Problem 1.} Which are the (desirable) features of the object that determine the associated operator algebra?

-{\bf Problem 2.} What is the (desirable) level of equivalence for classifying objects in the ``same'' family?
+{\bf Problem 2.} What is the (desirable) level of equivalence for classifying objects in the ``same'' family? \end{quoting}

-The enumeration above is redundant, as \emph{an} answer to any of the above problems initiates a new program in finding \emph{an} answer to the other.
-The literature is too vast to list all papers on the subject.
-Let us just mention the following works concerning: graphs \cite{KatKri04, Sol04}, dynamical systems \cite{DavKak14, DavKat08, DavKat11, KakKat12}, topological graphs \cite{DavRoy11}, homogeneous ideals \cite{DRS11}, complex analytic varieties \cite{DRS15}, stochastic matrices \cite{DorMar14}, and C*-correspondences \cite{AEE98, KakKat14, MPT08, MuhSol00}.
+The enumeration is in fact redundant; \emph{an} answer to any of the above problems initiates a new program in finding \emph{an} answer to the other.
+There is an extensive literature on the subject and we cannot list all papers.
+We will only elaborate on the direct connections with results concerning: graphs \cite{KatKri04, Sol04}, dynamical systems \cite{DavKak14, DavKat08, DavKat11, KakKat12}, topological graphs \cite{DavRoy11}, homogeneous ideals \cite{DRS11}, complex analytic varieties \cite{DRS15}, stochastic matrices \cite{DorMar14, DorMar15}, and C*-correspondences \cite{AEE98, KakKat14, MPT08, MuhSol00}.

-In this paper we focus on monomial ideals in the ring of polynomials in noncommuting variables.
+The structure under consideration in the current paper is monomial ideals in the ring of polynomials in noncommuting variables.
 This links to an ongoing effort to develop operator-algebraic geometry in the unit ball \cite{DRS11,Pop06}.
-Our approach relies on the interplay between C*-algebras and nonselfadjoint operator algebras related to three classes: C*-correspondences, subshifts, and subproduct systems.
+The goal is to study a number of C*- and nonselfadjoint algebras related to one monomial ideal, and study those in conjunction with Questions {\bf (a)-(b)} and Problems {\bf (1)-(2)} described above.